 <your server url>:8282/welcome

-In case, you have installed at your local machine, the server URL could be your machine name or 127.0.0.1
+In case you have installed on your local machine; the server URL could be your machine name or 127.0.0.1

 6) Special Parameters for Run Command

-e.g., following 2 parameters are adding 2 host mappings
+e.g., the following 2 parameters are adding 2 host mappings

 This parameter will use a stronger key for encryption.